FraneCal/proxy-checker-script/README.md

 ## Customization

-Proxy List Source: You can change the source of the proxy list by modifying the url variable in the script.
+   -  **Proxy List Source**: You can change the source of the proxy list by modifying the url variable in the script.

-Number of Threads: Adjust the number of threads used for proxy checking by modifying the range in the thread creation loop.
+   -  **Number of Threads**: Adjust the number of threads used for proxy checking by modifying the range in the thread creation loop.

-Contributing
+## Contributing

 Contributions are welcome!
 If you have ideas for improvements or encounter any issues, feel free to open an issue or submit a pull request.